coleygroup/dsp/README.md

 optional arguments:
   -h, --help            show this help message and exit -o OBJECTIVE, --objective OBJECTIVE
-  -c NUM_CHOICES, --num-choices NUM_CHOICES
+                        the test function to use (case insensitive) -c NUM_CHOICES, --num-choices NUM_CHOICES
                         the number of points with which to discretize the objective function -N N                  the number of initialization points -q BATCH_SIZE, --batch-size BATCH_SIZE
   -T T                  the number iterations to perform optimization -R REPEATS, --repeats REPEATS
                         the number of repetitions to perform.
-If not specified, then collate.py must be run afterwards for further analysis.
+If not specified, then collate.py must be run afterwards for further analysis
   -ds DISCRETIZATION_SEED, --discretization-seed DISCRETIZATION_SEED
-                        the random seed to use for discrete landscapes -p PROB, --prob PROB  the minimum probability that a point is a hit for it to be retained -a ALPHA, --alpha ALPHA
+                        the random seed to use for discrete landscapes -p PROB, --prob PROB  the minimum hit probability needed to retain a given point during pruning --k-or-threshold K_OR_THRESHOLD
+                        the rank of the predictions (int) or absolute threshold (float) to use when determing what constitutes a predicted hit
+  --use-observed-rank
+                        if using rank-based hit thresholding, calculate the threshold from the k-th best observation, rather than the k-th best predicted mean
+  -g GAMMA, --gamma GAMMA
-                        the amount by which to scale the uncertainty estimates --output-dir OUTPUT_DIR
+                        the amount by which to scale the variance estimates --output-dir OUTPUT_DIR
                         the directory under which to save the outputs --smoke-test